unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 42](Images/Figure42.png)

-Maneuvering through the entity and searching for our desired data for different cities, states, regions, age groups, and deaths types can be very time consuming.
+Maneuvering through the entity and searching for our desired data for different cities, states, regions, age groups, and deaths types can be time consuming.
 Now, let us look some simple SQL queries which will do the work for us.
+You can read more about [data schema and models](http://axibase.com/products/axibase-time-series-database/data-model/) on our website.

 ### Basic SQL Queries
 ---------------------